Europe may not be the biggest continent on Earth, but what it lacks in size, it more than makes up for in terms of places to visit.

 Fact: Around 25.000 bicycles end up in the canals of Amsterdam yearly.

-During your visit to Barcelona you can see the marvellous church of Sagrada Familia, as well as enjoy mosaics in the Park Güell.
+During your visit to Barcelona you can see the marvellous basilica of Sagrada Familia, as well as the mosaics in Park Güell.
 Go to Las Ramblas to enjoy local tapas and a glass of refreshing sangria.
 If this is not enough, you can always take a cable car to the mountain of Tibidabo and see the beautiful panorama of Barcelona from up high.

 Fact: Barcelona has the biggest football stadium in Europe.